vilashraj/selectable_text_highlighter/README.md

 # selectable_text_highlighter
 This package helps you to select and highlight the text.
+You can even set the text styles for both the highlighted as well as unhighlighted text.
+Along with this you can also provide other toolbar options like select all, cut and copy.
+You can also provide the pre-highlighted text in the form of the Highlighted Offsets.

 # Demo: